IraRafael/ENGG1340Group174/README.md

 # ENGG1340Group174

-ENGG1340 Project of 3035691054; a solo project as my group mate hasn't to my emails for the group project, I was in group 144, and we made zero progress therefore this is my solo project.
+ENGG1340 Project of 3035691054.
+I am Cheng Ira Rafael D and I am a year 1 BENGG strudent with the UID 3035691054; this is a solo project as my group mate hasn't to my emails for the group project, I was in group 144, and we made zero progress therefore this is my solo project.

 The game I will be implementing text based monster battling adventure game where a player will be able to fight monsters in a text based style.